Wild Birds

 Diet / Feeding

-The diet consists mainly of insects and other invertebrates (= animals without internal skeleton, such as larvae, earthworms, millipedes, snails, spiders).
+The diet consists mainly of insects and other invertebrates (= animals without an internal skeleton, such as larvae, earthworms, millipedes, snails, spiders).
+According to IUCN Red List, this species is well documented.

 Larger species will also take lizards and even small mammals.